Q&A: Russia’s war renews great power nuclear rivalry

 Question 3: What will be the impact of the war in Ukraine on Russia’s and the United States’ nuclear strategy?
 Has the war strengthened or undermined the concept of nuclear deterrence?

 Referring to Russia’s war on Ukraine, both advocates and opponents of nuclear deterrence pick and choose arguments that prove their point.
 Advocates of nuclear deterrence point to the fact that a non-nuclear-weapon state has been attacked by a nuclear weapon state.
 ‘Had Ukraine kept the nuclear weapons it inherited from the USSR or had built their own, this war would not have happened’, they say.

-Opponents nuance this stance by pointing out that nuclear-weapon states have also been attacked in the past, both by non-nuclear-weapon states (for example, Egypt and Syria against Israel, or Georgia against Russia) and nuclear-weapon states (for instance, Pakistan against India).
+Opponents nuance this stance by pointing out that nuclear-weapon states have also been attacked in the past, both by non-nuclear-weapon states (for example, Egypt and Syria against Israel) and nuclear-weapon states (for instance, Pakistan against India).
 In their view, these examples show that nuclear deterrence did not always work, and that it is not a panacea for world peace.

 Intellectually, the most honest conclusion is that we simply do not know whether nuclear deterrence prevents conflict.
 The world may also have been ‘just’ lucky that nuclear weapons have not been used since 1945, as former US Secretary of Defence Robert McNamara stated.
 If this is true, the question arises how many times the world needs to be ‘lucky’ (including in this war), given that one large-scale nuclear war could mean the end of civilisation.

 Question 4: Will Russia’s war on Ukraine weaken the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), and spur nuclear proliferation around the globe?